codalab/codalab-worksheets/docs/Multiple-Bundle-Stores.md

 ## Setting a default bundle store

-Once a bundle store is created, you can restart the server and set the `CODALAB_DEFAULT_BUNDLE_STORE` environment variable.
+Once a bundle store is created, you can restart the server and set the `CODALAB_DEFAULT_BUNDLE_STORE_NAME` environment variable.
 This will make bundles be uploaded, by default, to the specified bundle store.

 ```
-CODALAB_DEFAULT_BUNDLE_STORE=blob codalab-service start ...
+CODALAB_DEFAULT_BUNDLE_STORE_NAME=blob codalab-service start ...
 ```

 ## Todo (unreleased features)